Analysis | Ginni Thomas’s texts make Clarence Thomas’s non-recusal look even worse

 Meadows’s emails to Justice Department officials sharing various election conspiracies often came from his official White House account, for example.
 But the chains began by Meadows sending something to his White House account from another email address — apparently a personal one.
 It seems likely that he forwarded the emails to his White House account because he didn’t want to email DOJ officials from a personal account.
 But it raises questions about what the email chains, handed to the Jan.
 6 committee by the Supreme Court, might contain.

-And even if those emails don’t contain direct communications with Ginni Thomas, they could contain references to her actions, or details about events that involved her.
+And even if those emails don’t contain direct communications with Ginni Thomas, they could contain references to her actions or details about events that involved her.

-Regardless of whether Justice Thomas actually wound up voting against the disclosure of any communications his wife had with the White House, it certainly ratchets up questions about conflicts of interest.
+Regardless of whether Justice Thomas wound up voting against the disclosure of any communications his wife had with the White House, it certainly ratchets up questions about conflicts of interest.
 Supreme Court justices have sole authority to make recusal decisions, but the standard for federal judges recusing themselves is if their “impartiality might reasonably be questioned.”

 Thomas, as Kranish wrote, has generally considered his wife’s work in causes related to Supreme Court cases to be a nonissue — or at least not rising to that standard.

-He did recuse himself in the mid-90s from a case involving Virginia Military Institute, because his son attended the school.
+He did recuse himself in the mid-1990s from a case involving Virginia Military Institute because his son attended the school.
 But that was one of just 32 times he has recused himself in 28 years on the court, according to the nonpartisan advocacy group Fix the Court.
 As with other justices, most of his recusals came early in his tenure, because of conflicts with his previous work.
-But Thomas has recused himself far fewer times than the average justice on a court that generally features around 200 recusals per term from the nine justices.
+But Thomas has recused himself far fewer times than the average justice on a court that generally features about 200 recusals per term from the nine justices.

 Perhaps the most analogous recusal question involving Thomas came in 2011, when 74 House Democrats wrote a letter calling on him to recuse himself from a key Obamacare case.
 They cited his wife’s work lobbying against the law.
-But Ginni Thomas wasn’t involved in any group that was actually party to the lawsuit.
+But Ginni Thomas wasn’t involved in any group that was party to the lawsuit.
 Justice Thomas spoke out at the time, saying his critics “seem bent on undermining” the institution of the court.

-This latest situation seems different: This time, she appears to have engaged directly with key figures at the center of the Jan.
+This latest situation seems different: This time, Ginni Thomas appears to have engaged directly with key figures at the center of the Jan.
 6 committee’s work — and on the topic at hand.

 Compare that with Jackson’s recusal in the affirmative action case, which is similar to how Thomas handled the VMI case.
 Legal experts said she could have opted not to recuse if she felt she played no role in the policy — and there is no evidence that she played a role in it — but her tie to Harvard certainly raised the possibility that her “impartiality might be reasonably questioned.”

 At the very least, Thomas opted not to recuse himself from a case that could reflect quite poorly on his spouse.
-The text messages revealed by Woodward and Costa suggest his wife was not only trafficking in bizarre conspiracy theories about the election, but was strategizing with White House officials about the very type of legal claims now at the center of the Jan.
+The text messages revealed by Woodward and Costa suggest his wife was not only trafficking in bizarre conspiracy theories about the election but also was strategizing with White House officials about the very type of legal claims now at the center of the Jan.
 6 committee’s investigation.
 And that investigation is one the committee has said could reveal something amounting to a criminal conspiracy.

 Ginni Thomas’s lawyer, George Terwilliger III, maintained Thursday that “nothing about the text messages presents any legal issues.”
 That might be the case, but they certainly present plenty of other issues.